Harm reduction and medication-assisted treatment: What is it? Why does it work?

 Syringe exchange programs offer people who inject drugs with access to new, sterile needles and new injection supplies like tourniquets, sterile water, and cotton.
 Reusing or sharing needles and other injection supplies increases the spread of HIV and hepatitis C—two viruses that can be found in human blood—and increases the likelihood of injuries related to injecting such as skin infections and other wounds.
 Syringe exchange programs can also serve as an opportunity for individuals to see a doctor, receive testing and linkage services, and access other healthcare services.

 Medication-assisted treatment (MAT) is a treatment approach that combines FDA-approved medication with behavioral therapy, often provided by a therapist or counselor, to address substance use disorder.
 MAT is one approach in a broader group of harm reduction practices used to engage people who use drugs in treatment and healthcare.
 MAT services are often accessible via syringe exchange programs, primary care clinics, and psychiatrists.
 MAT for opioid use disorder utilizes medications to help reduce withdrawal symptoms and cravings associated with opioid use.
-MAT provides individuals with an opportunity to address and manage their addiction in a safe and supportive setting.
+MAT provides individuals with an opportunity to address and manage their substance use in a safe and supportive setting.

 Harm reduction and medication-assisted treatment seek to uplift and empower individuals to make informed decisions about their health, wellness, and recovery.
 At Pathways to Housing PA, we practice harm reduction every day.
 It is an invaluable tool that helps us to meet individuals where they are and work with them to reach their goals.